-Once you are awarded your GSA Schedule, you can’t just sit back and watch the orders come in from government buyers.
-You need to be proactive about getting your products and services out there, and making your solutions stand out among your competitors’ solutions.
+One of the most common misconceptions is once you are awarded your GSA Schedule, you can just sit back and watch the orders come in from government buyers.
+This is rarely true.
+You need to be proactive about marketing your products and services, and making your solutions stand out from your competitors.
 We know it's easier said than done, so that's why we created this blog to help you get a head start on your marketing plan.
-Here’s what you need to know about marketing your GSA Schedule to government customers.

-Before you begin crafting your GSA Schedule marketing strategy, you need to understand who your potential customers are.
-Who can you sell to with a GSA Schedule?
+Before you begin creating your GSA Schedule marketing strategy, you need to understand who your potential customers are.
+This is a question we get from many of our clients: Who can we sell to with a GSA Schedule?
+It's more entities that you would expect.

 The simple answer is: any executive or federal agency, such as the Department of Homeland Security, the Department of Defense, or the Department of Labor.
 You can also sell to groups like Congress or the Senate.
 However, you can sell to more agencies than just the federal government.

-With a GSA Schedule, you can also sell to certain international organizations like the United Nations, or you can sell to some state and local government entities including public education institutions and tribal governments through special purchasing programs.
+With a GSA Schedule, you can also sell to certain international organizations like the United Nations and NATO, or you can sell to some state and local government entities including public education institutions and tribal governments through special purchasing programs.

 These state and local programs include Cooperative Purchasing where you can sell IT and security related products, and Disaster Purchasing, where you can sell solutions related to disaster preparedness or response.
 There are several other state and local programs for GSA contractors, but if you’re ever unsure if you can sell to a specific agency, you can check GSA’s list of eligible entities.

-Now that you have a better idea of the government marketplace, you’ll want to start creating an effective marketing plan for your GSA Schedule.
+Now that you have a better idea of your customers, you’ll want to start creating an effective marketing plan for your GSA Schedule.
 We have put together 5 main steps you should follow to make your solutions more visible to government customers.

 You can’t perform any of the following steps successfully if you haven’t done your research.
-It would be like trying to write a research paper without consulting a single source.
-You need to research the market in two main areas: Who are your targeted government agencies and who are your competitors?
+You'll want to first identify: Who are your targeted government agencies and who are your competitors?

-Although it’s tempting, you can’t just market yourself to every government customer.
+Although it’s tempting, you'll want to narrow in on a few government customers rather than trying to market to all of them.
 Just like the commercial world, you want to target specific customers.
 Once you have identified your target agencies, you’ll want to find out everything you can about them including their:

-We suggest using three sites to do this:
+We suggest using the following sites to help you acquire your information.

 You also want to research your competitors and how they compare to you in the government market.
 You’ll want to find out their:

-Of course, you can find out some of this information by simply googling them, but we suggest three main sites to help with your research:
+Of course, you might be able to find out some of the initial information by simply googling them, but we suggest three main sites to help with your research:

 GSA has two main platforms to sell your solutions and actively bid on government contracting opportunities: GSA Advantage! and GSA eBuy.

 GSA Advantage! is the federal government’s premier purchasing site.
 We like to think of it as the federal government’s version of Amazon.
-Government agencies can hop onto this website and search for millions of products and services, yours included.
+Government agencies can easily search for millions of products and services, yours included.
 On this site, you’ll want to make sure each of your listings has detailed product information including photos, descriptions, and GSA approved prices.
 You’ll also want to ensure you are uploading high quality photos or logos, and detailed descriptions.

 Government agencies go to GSA eBuy to post Requests for Quotes (RFQs) and Requests for Information (RFIs).
 You can respond to and bid on these opportunities.
-You can search for opportunities listed under your specific Special Item Number (SIN), view submitted quotes, and save quotes for the future.
+What's unique about this site is you can search for opportunities listed under your specific Special Item Numbers (SINs), so you don't have to sift through unrelated opportunities.
+You can also view submitted quotes, and save quotes for the future.
 Occasionally, government agencies will also select you when they create an RFQ, and you will receive an email notification requesting a quote.
+A new feature allows you to send a notice that you intend to respond to an opportunity as well.

-Your own website is a useful marketing tool.
+Your own website is a useful marketing tool in itself.
 You should plan to dedicate a section of your website just for government customers, so they can learn more about your company and how your solutions meet their needs all in one place.
-You also have the opportunity to include a link to your website on GSA eLibrary, so you want to make sure if a government customer clicks on that link, they’ll have plenty of helpful material at their fingertips.
+You can link to your website on GSA eLibrary, so you want to make sure if a government customer visits your site, they’ll have plenty of helpful material at their fingertips.

 When you are creating this section, you’ll want to focus on addressing how your unique solutions will help the customer.
 It's important to use more "you" language instead of "we" language.
 Tell your customers how you can help them achieve their mission, instead of spending a lot of time talking about your company's achievements.